Choosing Wall and Ceiling Drywall Texture

 Swirl texture on the ceiling with Orange Peel texture on the walls

-Another option for combining two types of texture is using two different hand textures on the walls and ceilings.
-For example you could apply a nice Skip Trowel to the entire room.
-Once it dries and is lightly sanded, you could apply another Skip Trowel texture to the ceiling only over top of the first.
-This creates a Double Skip trowel texture that can spice up a normally standard looking texture.
-Hawk and Trowel texture applied over top of an existing swirl texture helps create depth and interest to boring outdated ceilings.
+Another option for combining two types of texture is using two different hand textures in the same space.
+For example, you could apply a nice Skip Trowel to the entire room.
+Once it dries and is lightly sanded, you could apply another Skip Trowel texture just on the ceiling over top of the first.
+This creates a Double Skip trowel texture that can add nice depth.

-Drywall textures can add a nice touch of style to the design of a room.
-Textures that are too thick or attention grabbing can overwhelm the other design features of a room.
-Be careful not to use textures that are overly thick on walls since the wall texture tends to stand out more than ceiling texture does.
-Though there are no hard and fast rules to what type of texture can be used in certain areas.
-The above principles above can help you to navigate the many choices.
-Above all it is good to be familiar with what the tradesmen in your local area are comfortable with.
+Above all, it is good to be familiar with the types of drywall textures that tradesmen in your local area are comfortable with.
 They will probably only be familiar with a few of the many drywall textures.
 Having them apply a type of texture that is already in their repertoire will generally turn out better than asking them to go outside of their comfort zone.